DrDelin/Youtube-Downloader-Android/README.md

-# Youtube-Downloader-Android(New Feature: Torrent Downloader)
+# Youtube-Downloader-Android(New Feature: Torrent, YT Playlist and Gdrive Downloader)
-  It is a Termux based command line Youtube video and audio and also Torrent downloader using Binaries: yt-dlp, ffmpeg and Transmission GTK.
+  It is a Termux based command line Youtube video and audio and also Torrent downloader using Binaries: yt-dlp, ffmpeg , aria2 , gdown and Transmission GTK.

 # Features:
  YOUTUBE:
-  * Multi-Threaded download
+  * Multi-Threaded high speed download powered by aria2c downloader binary
   * Single file or entire Yt playlist download
   * Supports Youtube Music too
+  * Separate folder named after the playlist name for downloading a YT music playlist.
   * Audio are downloaded along with Thumbnails and Meta Data
   * Video mode supports upto 4K resolution download
   * Audio mode supports all codecs
   * Best mode for hazel free quick download
   * Advance mode for Advanced users
   * This script also supports few other video streaming platforms too..

  TORRENT:
   * Torrents can be downloaded by just sharing magnet using termux
+  * Aria2c for high speed download or Transmission for resumeable download

 # Installation:
   1. Install termux from github https://github.com/termux/termux-app/releases